Justintime50/harvey/docs/README.md

 - Each repo needs a `harvey.sh` file in the root directory stored in git
 - Each `harvey.sh` file must have `#!/bin/sh` as the first line
 - Each `harvey.sh` file must conform to shell scripting standards (**DO NOT** use bash, sh is used as some of the testing docker containers do not have bash pre-installed)
-- Each project is stored in the `project` directory in your testing Docker container.
-Either `cd project` before running your commands or specify this in your path when running commands that reference files.

 ### Shell